ItsAnkit/cs-notes/microservices.md

 		Added latency because of mediator i.e, Gateway
 		More complex and extra resource.

+#### Service Mesh
+	 It takes the logic governing service-to-service communication out of individual services and abstracts it to a layer of infrastructure(n/w proxies).
+Service Mesh proxy takes care of following thing during interservice comm. -
+	 Load Balance, Service Discovery, Metrics, Retries, Circuit Breaking and Timeout.

+	 In a service mesh, requests are routed between microservices through proxies in their own infrastructure layer.
+For this reason, individual proxies that make up a service mesh are sometimes called “sidecars,” since they run alongside each service, rather than within them.
+Taken together, these “sidecar” proxies—decoupled from each service—form a mesh network.

+	 Ex :
+	 Service1 --->   Service1_Mesh ---> Service2_Mesh ----> Service2

 #### Service Registry
 	To keep track of network address details of all services for communication b/w gateway and services or inter-services